 As can be seen in Listing 1, two additional fields are included for each item beyond what is returned for that item by its source API: the objectType to allow for querying based on this attribute and the objectID, an attribute constructed from an item's objectType and the unique identifier for that item in the system from which it was sourced, thus creating a globally unique identifier for the item.
 However (for reasons that will be discussed shortly), this attribute is not used as the primary key for the table; instead, it exists primarily so that each item has a unique identifier that does not need to be constructed on the fly on the frontend, thus allowing the frontend to treat specific items in specific ways.
 An example of a use for this is the "favourites" functionality: a unique identifier must be saved for each item that is added to a user's favourites.
 Defining this unique identifier in the backend rather than the frontend reduces frontend overhead (important when dealing with tens of thousands of items) and also makes the system more flexible.
-While the "favourites" functionality is implemented fully on the frontend at present, the existence of unique identifiers for items within the table means that this functionality could be transferred to the backend without major re-structuring of the database.
+While the "favourites" functionality could be transferred to the backend without major re-structuring of the database.

-There are two ways in which a primary key can be created for a DynamoDB table9:
+There are two ways in which a primary key can be created for a DynamoDB table10: